TLS certificates and trust model

 Request routing without Envoy

 When Envoy is not used, clients connect directly to Deephaven services.
-In this model, external trust and internal trust, use the same certificate set and the same trust source, as both clients and servers connect to the same fully qualified domain names.
+In this model, external and internal trust use the same certificate set and trust source, since both clients and servers connect to the same fully qualified domain names.

 Podman can use either routing style.
 With Envoy, clients can use a single public path into the deployment.
 Without Envoy, clients may need direct routes to the pods they connect to.